 Section 5.
-Upon written request from the employee, warnings and disciplinary notices shall be removed from his/her file after one (1) year.
-Disciplinary notices may be removed sooner if, in the judgment of the head of the administrative unit in which the employee works, the employee's performance and conduct warrants such removal.
+Upon written request from the employee, warnings and disciplinary notices shall be removed from his/her file after two (2) years.
+Disciplinary notices may be removed sooner if, in the judgment of the head of the administrative unit in which the employee works, or the Dean of the Graduate School if the graduate assistant is appointed to a different department, the employee's performance and conduct warrants such removal.
 In the event that the Head of the administrative unit is the employee's supervisor, the employee may forward the request to the Dean of the Graduate School.